fun-math/iarc_ml/README.md

 ## Updates

-Added *detect.py*.
+- Added *detect.py*.
 This is an example of a ROS node subscribing to the camera topic and running the model on it.
+- Trained module on new mast (testing not done yet)

 ## Weights